skupperproject/refdog/input/resources/overview.md

 - **Listener:** {{lipsum(10)}}
 - **Connector:** {{lipsum(10)}}

+These are the main resources you interact with.
+The others are for less common scenarios.

 Site is the heart of things.
 The Site resource represents a location in a Skupper network.
 It carries all the configuration for the site.
 The starting point.
 The parent of other Skupper resources.

+Links....
+The Link resource is usually not created directly.
+Instead, you use access tokens.

+Listener and connector are the key resources for service exposure.

 ## Site linking resources